meownyaaa/peplus_android13_gsi_j5_2017/README.md

 Set status bar top padding to 2, start padding to 30, and end padding to 0 to make it look even.
 You will need to enable dynamic superuser in Misc settings if you do not have Magisk/Dynamic Superuser.

-System UI will occasionally lag out and android will keep telling you it "isn't responding", the not responding thing is a bug and google still has not fixed it even in Android 16 (good ol' google), but the lagging out is not as you're running Android 13 with pixel features on 2 whole fucking gigabytes of RAM (assuming you didnt buy the 32gb J5 2017 which has 3GB RAM)
+System UI will occasionally lag out and android will keep telling you it "isn't responding", the not responding thing is a bug and google still has not fixed it even in Android 16 (good ol' google), but the lagging out is not as you're running Android 13 with pixel features on 2 whole gigabytes of RAM (assuming you didnt buy the 32gb J5 2017 which has 3GB RAM)

 Hardware navigation buttons work if you replace /system/usr/keylayout/Generic.kl with **[this](https://github.com/meownyaaa/peplus_android13_gsi_j5_2017/releases/download/3/Generic.kl)**, and enable "Force navigation bar disabled" in Treble Settings.

+You can fix brightness being broken by opening the Treble Settings app, going to Samsung Settings and enabling "Enable extended brightness range".
+You may also have to enable Set alternative brightness curve and Set linear brightness curve if you use a build before v20250915

 ## !!!
 If you choose to use another vendor, if you don't set lock screen to none, it will cause a crash when it loads after rebooting and you will be unable to use the phone until you format data.
 (Unverified)